hkiyomaru/bicamon/README.md

 You have to install some packages to start BiCAmon.
 They are written in `requirements.txt`.

-`cd inside`, and run the following command.
+`cd bicamon`, and run the following command.

 ```
 $ pip install -r requirements.txt